Puyodead1/udemy-downloader/README.md

   -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
 If the requested quality isn't available, the closest quality will be used.
-If not specified, the best quality will be downloaded for each lecture -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en')
-  -cd CONCURRENT_CONNECTIONS, --concurrent-connections CONCURRENT_CONNECTIONS
+If not specified, the best quality will be downloaded for each lecture
+  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') -cd CONCURRENT_CONNECTIONS, --concurrent-connections CONCURRENT_CONNECTIONS
                         The number of maximum concurrent connections per download for segments (HLS and DASH, must be a number 1-30)
-  --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p
+  --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm lectures)
-                        quality for non-drm lectures) --info                If specified, only course information will be printed, nothing will be downloaded --use-h265            If specified, videos will be encoded with the H.265 codec --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
-FFMPEG default is 28 --h265-preset H265_PRESET
+  --info                If specified, only course information will be printed, nothing will be downloaded --use-h265            If specified, videos will be encoded with the H.265 codec --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
+FFMPEG default is 28 --ffmpeg-preset FFMPEG_PRESET
-                        Set a custom preset value for H.265 encoding.
-FFMPEG default is medium -v, --version         show program's version number and exit
+                        Set a custom preset value for encoding.
+This can vary depending on the encoder --ffmpeg-framerate FFMPEG_FRAMERATE
+                        Changes the FPS used for encoding.
+FFMPEG default is 30 --h265-encoder H265_ENCODER
+                        Changes the HEVC encder that is used.
+Default is libx265 -v, --version         show program's version number and exit
 ```